danielholmes/battle-for-hill-218/README.md

  - When using the watch command - a changed file during the initial deploy won't redeploy
  - SFTP disconnects after a while - should be intelligent enough to reconnect
  - Output is pretty rough for build command and its variants (--deploy and --watch)
+ - In future use https://github.com/krakjoe/pthreads to speed up deploys
+ - work on separating BGAWorkbench
+ - add bgawb to code sharing wiki doc
+ - js linting/hint
+ - options for re-implementations (sector 219 and other)
+ - find proper ext deps to put in composer (by trying on a fresh install and checking /etc/install.sh)

 ## Git Pre-Commit Hook